-Each of LISC's 2017 fellows has shown a unique commitment to the community development field.
+Each of LISC's 2020 fellows has shown a unique commitment to the community development field.

-This is the inaugural year of the fellowship, which is named in honor of Michael Rubinger, LISC’s former CEO, who pioneered new ways to revitalize communities throughout his 40-year career.
+The fellowship is named in honor of Michael Rubinger, LISC’s former CEO, who pioneered new ways to revitalize communities throughout his 40-year career.

 LISC awarded $40,000 to each fellow to support a special project that addresses critical challenges in rural and urban America — from economic development and financial literacy to affordable housing and community engagement.
 Their overarching goal is to develop innovative solutions that improve the quality of life for people and places, and connect them to the broader economy.

-Avenue Community Development Center; Houston, TX
+Covenant Community Capital; Houston, TX

 City of Bloomington; Bloomington, MN

 W.O.W Project; New York, NY